dwaite/connect/openid-connect-self-issued-v2-1_0.md

 ## 2.1.
 Self-Issued OpenID Provider Discovery
 Self-Issued OP MUST associate a custom schema `openid://` with itself.
 Relying Party MUST call `openid://` when sending a request to a Self-Issued OP.

+Note: Custom schema is a mechanism offered by Mobile Operating System providers.
+If an application developer registers custom schema with the application, that application will be invoked when a request containing custom schema is received by the device.

 Note: When more than one Self-issued OP with the same custom schema has been installed on one device, there could be confusion over which Self-Issued OP gets invoked.